 Metal Toad Managed Services Dashboard - Part 2: Tools for Logging

-In Part 1 we saw that the layout showed a glimpse of what is behind the scenes of our new dashboard, the graphs were all generated with the help of a utility called Graphite.
+In Part 1 we saw that the layout showed a glimpse of what is behind the scenes of our new managed services dashboard, the graphs were all generated with the help of a utility called Graphite.
 Graphite can't do the job on its own though, it takes a whole host of other programs to get the data from the various servers to Graphite in a form that it can read.

 - Logstash: The first program in the chain is Logstash.
 Logstash is the program responsible for reading data from the various logs, changing the formatting, and then sending it to our log aggregation server.
 The best part is that logstash is almost endlessly versatile.
 Logstash can read data in several different formats, manipulate it, and then output data in other formats.
 Currently, we read custom logs for system stats like server load, memory, and Apache logs in json format.
 Logstash receives this data and sends it to the log aggregation server to be temporarily stored in Redis.